Nicola Stevens

 Nicola Stevens (born 24 March 1993) is an Australian rules footballer playing for St Kilda in the AFL Women's (AFLW).
-She previously played for Collingwood in 2017 and for Carlton in 2018–2022.
+She previously played for Collingwood in 2017 and for Carlton from 2018–2022 (S6).
 Stevens was selected in the inaugural AFL Women's All-Australian team and was the inaugural Collingwood best and fairest winner during her only season with the Magpies in 2017.

 Early life

 Stevens grew up supporting the Essendon Football Club, having had two family members (both life members) involved at the club at different capacities.
 Stevens started playing Auskick and played local football throughout her childhood.
 In 2013, Stevens began playing for Melbourne University in the Victorian Women's Football League (VWFL), now the VFL Women's (VFLW).

 Stevens was selected eighteenth overall by in the inaugural women's draft in 2013.
 She continued to play for the Bulldogs in AFL exhibition games in three of the next four seasons, missing the 2014 season with a knee injury.